smiggiddy/devops/README.md

-# Homelab
+# DevOps Tools

-different things to make the homelab run smoothly
+Scripts and DevOps tooling to make the job easier.